 Bon Appetit Ya’ll,

-Triple Chocolate Hazelnut Orange Cookies
+Double Chocolate Hazelnut Orange Cookies

 - 1 cup (2 sticks) butter softened to room temp

-- 1 cup sugar
+- ½ cup sugar

-- 1 cup brown sugar Sprouts brand is great
+- ½ cup brown sugar

 - 2 eggs

-- 1/2 Tbsp. vanilla
+- ½ tsp vanilla

-- 1/2 tsp. salt
+- ¼ tsp salt

-- 1 tsp. baking powder
+- ½ tsp. baking powder

-- 1 (12 oz. pack) dark chocolate chips
+- 1 cup dark chocolate chips

-- 1 large orange, zested or 1 1/2 medium oranges
+- 1 large orange, zested

 For the Hazelnuts

 - Preheat the oven to 350 degrees.
 Toast the hazelnuts if they are raw for about 5-7 minutes until the skins start to break on the surface.
 Remove from the oven and wrap them inside a clean kitchen towel.
 Rub your hands over the towel to release the skins from the nuts.
 Remove as much of the skins as you can, but don’t worry if some of the skin remains intact.
 Chop the nuts coarsely and set aside.

 For the Cookies

-Add in the dry ingredients a little at at a time over low speed and mix just until all the ingredients are incorporated, scraping the sides of the bowl occasionally.
+- Add in the dry ingredients a little at at a time over low speed and mix just until all the ingredients are incorporated, scraping the sides of the bowl occasionally.

-Bake at 375 degrees for 6-9 minutes or until the tops of the cookies are just set.
-Baking them less lends are chewier cookie and will help them stay moist longer.
-When in doubt, take out around 7 minutes and let cool.
-Try one cookie, and if it’s under baked, put it back in the oven for 1-2 minutes.
+- Bake at 350 degrees for 8-9 minutes or until the tops of the cookies are just a tad under-baked.
+They will continue to bake as they sit on the counter.
+I baked a batch and all of the cookies except for one was baked through after resting for a few minutes, so I just baked that one cookie for 1 extra minute instead of overbaking the entire sheet pan.Baking them less lends a softer gooey cookie and will help them stay moist longer.
+When in doubt, try one cookie, and if it’s under baked, put it back in the oven for 1-2 minutes.
 Always SET A TIMER so you don’t over bake your cookies 🙂

 - Store in an airtight container for up to three days.
 They are best if enjoyed within 24 hours.

-- This recipe makes 22-24 cookies.
+- This recipe makes about 12 cookies.